 ensure that accurate information is collected and used in making decisions

 have some mechanism to correct flawed or inaccurate decisions

 conform to prevailing standards of ethics or morality

 account for the opinions of various groups affected by the decisions

 A variety of researchers have investigated what makes for effective governance practices in various projects contexts.
 From this, we can glean some principles that may be helpful in a broad range of change efforts.

 Vision takes the lead in the absence of a clear hierarchy

-How do you handle governance in change efforts that cut across internal or external organizational boundaries — when there no obvious source of authority?
-Brocke and Lippe offer some insights on this dilemma in their systematic review of the management of collaborative research projects involving multiple independent organizations.
-They found that vision plays a critical role.
+How do you handle governance in change efforts that cut across internal or external organizational boundaries — when there is no obvious source of authority?
+Brocke and Lippe offer some insights on this dilemma.
+In their systematic review of the management of collaborative research projects involving multiple independent organizations they found that vision plays a critical role.